hotkit/rask/DESIGN.md

 * 0x92 -- truncate file
 * 0x93 -- move out
 * 0x94 -- move in
+* 0x9f -- data -- a block of data that will go into a file

 The following byte is always a variable length data byte which contains the length of the whole packet.
 The packet type alters the embedded data.